Scalable Dendritic Modeling Advances Expressive and Robust Deep Spiking Neural Networks: Introduction

-In stark contrast, neuroscientists use interconnected \textbf{multi-compartment models} to simulate the biophysical activities of small-scale neuron circuits in the brain \cite{hines2001NEURON,stimberg2019Brian2}.
-As illustrated in Figure \ref{fig:introduction}b, multi-compartment models portray neuronal morphology at a fine granularity, and use differential equations with hundreds of variables to describe neuronal dynamics \cite{poirazi2003arithmetic,schutter1994purkinje,hay2011pyramidal}.
-They manage to capture critical computational properties present in biological dendrites \cite{london2005dendritic,payeur2019dendriticinfo,acharya2022dendritic}, including the passive attenuation of input signals \cite{mengual2020dendsoma}, the active generation of dendritic spikes \cite{major2013active}, as well as the selection and multiplexing of information \cite{payeur2019dendriticinfo}.
-As a result, multi-compartment models exhibit remarkable neuron-level expressivity (Figure \ref{fig:introduction}c, green box).
-Adding structural complexity and dendritic nonlinear dynamics to the neurons in deep SNNs is thus an intuitive and promising strategy for elevating the networks' expressivity and performance.
-The research community, however, has overlooked the role of dendritic computation in deep SNNs so far.
+In contrast, neuroscientists employ interconnected \textbf{multi-compartment models} to simulate the biophysical activities of small-scale neural circuits \cite{hines2001NEURON,stimberg2019Brian2}.
+These models describe detailed neuronal morphology and use coupled differential equations to capture both passive and active dendritic dynamics \cite{poirazi2003arithmetic,schutter1994purkinje,hay2011pyramidal} (Figure~\ref{fig:introduction}(b)).
+They can reproduce critical dendritic functions \cite{london2005dendritic,payeur2019dendriticinfo,acharya2022dendritic} including passive signal attenuation \cite{mengual2020dendsoma}, local dendritic spikes \cite{major2013active}, and input selection or multiplexing \cite{payeur2019dendriticinfo}.
+As a result, multi-compartment models exhibit greater neuron-level capacity (Figure~\ref{fig:introduction}(c), green box).
+Extending deep SNNs with structural and dynamical dendritic mechanisms is thus an intuitive strategy for improving network-level performance.
+This direction, however, has not been fully explored in deep SNN research.